-Medical needs incurred internationally would be sharable with the community in the same way as any other legitimate medial need within the U.S. If the member’s out of pocket costs exceeded their Initial Unshareable Amount (IUA) for a particular need while overseas, the Member would simply need to provide Sedera the details on the costs incurred along with any amount paid by the Member, and Sedera would facilitate sharing the portion that exceeds the member’s IUA.
+Medical needs incurred internationally would be sharable with the community in the same way as any other legitimate medical need within the U.S. If the member’s out-of-pocket costs exceeded their Initial Unshareable Amount (IUA) for a particular need while overseas, the Member would simply provide Sedera the details on the costs incurred along with any amount paid by the Member, and Sedera would facilitate sharing the portion that exceeds the member’s IUA.

 What are Sedera’s Membership requirements?

-Sedera Members must be employed and eligible for their employer’s health and welfare program by a business that participates in the Sedera health care sharing program.
-Member must agree to abide by each of the seven Principles of Membership.
+Sedera Members are eligible through their employer’s health and welfare program or through their Association membership.
+Members must agree to abide by each of the eight Principles of Membership.
 See Sections 1 and 2 of the Member Guidelines for the details of Membership requirements.
 Members understand that medical expenses resulting from the use of illegal drugs, or while participating in unlawful activities will not be shared.

 Is there a lifetime or yearly maximum amount that is eligible for sharing for any one person or family?